cs231n/cs231n.github.io/google_cloud_tutorial.md

 </div>

 ## Launch a Virtual Instance ##
 To launch a virtual instance, go to the **Compute Engine** menu on the left column of your dashboard and click on **VM instances**.
 Then click on the blue **CREATE** button on the next page.
-This will take you to a page that looks like the screenshot below. **(NOTE: the values that you see in the screenshot are the *default* values, please keep reading below for the values you will need to fill in.)**
+This will take you to a page that looks like the screenshot below. **(NOTE: Please carefully read the instructions in addition to looking at the screenshots.
+The instructions tell you exactly what values to fill in).**

 <div class='fig figcenter fighighlight'>
   <img src='/assets/cloud-create-instance-screen.png'>